0xpr03/ts3_query/README.md

 For examples visit the docs.

-A lot of functions are currently not implemented, feel free to open issues or PRs adding them.
+A lot of command-functions are currently not implemented, feel free to open issues or PRs adding them.
 (You can use the raw_command method along with its helpers to issue not implemented commands.)
 Any callback functionality for server events is also missing.